 Involving your family

 It is worth noting that HMRC may challenge excessive remuneration packages or profit shares for family members, so seek our advice first.
-In most cases, if you operate your business through a trading limited company, under current tax law you can pass shares on to other family members and thus gradually transfer the business with no immediate tax liability.

 - late VAT registration and late filing penalties